ValerieVallera/my_spot_challange/README.md

 # my_spot_challange

-This Python script controls a robot, called Spot.
+This Python script controls a robot called Spot, manufactured by Boston Dynamics.
 The script is a set of instructions for Spot's actions.
 Let's break down the steps:

 Setup Authentication: The script starts by getting authentication cookies to connect with Spot using a username and password.
 It uses these cookies to authenticate subsequent requests.